utkuozbulak/singular-value-decomposition-on-images/README.md

 # Singular Value Decomposition on Images

-I was curious about singular value decompositions and it's effects on images and decided to start this tiny side project.
+I was curious about singular value decompositions and its effects on images and decided to start this tiny side project.
 I decomposed a grayscale image (**cat!**) and an rgb image (**dog!**) in Python and re-composed the images from their decomposed matrices part by part(matrix by matrix).
 Below are results of this experiment.

 ##Code